cognusion/ripfix/README.md

   -b, --bar               Enable progress bar, suppress normal non-error screen logging.
       --clean             Remove temp folders/files when complete. (default true) -c, --compress string   Set a compression target to one of 'none' (300DPI), 'ebook' (150DPI), or 'screen' (72DPI). (default "none")
+      --debug             Enables debug logging.
+Disables bar.
+      --dupes             Enables deduplication.
+Ever file processed gets a sha256 hash, and if a dupe is found, the previous result is copied.
       --flock string      Location of a file lock file, to ensure two copies of ripfix aren't running at the same time. (default "/tmp/ripfix.lock")
   -l, --log string        If set, normal screen logging will go to the file instead, including when used with --bar.
   -m, --max int           Maximum number of simultaneous processors. (default 12)